tambien/SoundInSpace/modules/why_space.md

+# Hearing Space

+How do we hear space and experience space through music?

 ## [Karlheinz Stockhausen - Kontakte](https://www.youtube.com/watch?v=cjKVJ2z66fk)

 > Kontakte is composed in four channels, with loudspeakers placed at the corners of a square surrounding the audience.
 With the aid of a "rotation table", consisting of a rotatable loudspeaker surrounded by four microphones, he was able to send sounds through and around the auditorium with unprecedented variety (Maconie 2005, 208–209).